-Yala peak is a distinctive peak that lies in the Langtang valley to the north of Kathmandu.
-Yala peak is 5530 meters high and it is one of the popular trekking peaks among the trekkers who want to go higher than Tserko -RI (4770m) and Kyanjin RI (4895m).
+Yala Peak is a distinctive peak that lies in the Langtang Valley to the north of Kathmandu.
+Yala Peak is 5530 meters high and it is one of the popular trekking peaks among trekkers who want to go higher than Tserko -RI (4770M) and Kyanjin RI (4895M).

 How difficult are Yala peak climbing and the route?

-The course of the climbing begins from Kyanjin gompa in which The trail then climbs steeply up on the hill to Tsergo RI and follows halfway.
-Hereafter the trail splits off to the left which still climbs up and takes you to the vast beautiful meadow where we set our tent as a base at 4500m.
+The course of the climbing begins from Kyanjin Gompa on The trail then climbs steeply up the hill to Tsergo RI and follows halfway.
+Hereafter the trail splits off to the left which still climbs up and takes you to the vast beautiful meadow where we set our tent as a base at 4500M.

-On the following day, the adventure starts off early in the morning when the trail traverses uphill through the gravelly and rocky trail to the summit of Yala peak (5500m).
+On the following day, the adventure starts early in the morning when the trail traverses uphill through the gravelly and rocky trail to the summit of Yala Peak (5500M).

-- The Spring season which falls in the months of March, April, and May is the best time to climb Yala Peak, as this season is relatively warmer in the mountain region, the sky remains clear and the weather is more predictable.
+- The Spring season which falls in March, April, and May is the best time to climb Yala Peak, as this season is relatively warmer in the mountain region, the sky remains clear and the weather is more predictable.

-- Autumn is another descent season to climb the Yala peak which falls in the months of September, October, and November.
+- Autumn is another descent season to climb the Yala Peak which falls in September, October, and November.
 During this month as well, the weather is temperate in the mountain region, the temperature remains temperate and the sky usually remains clear.